tobgu/qcache/README.rst

 Limit
 =====
-Great for paging long results!
+Great for pagination of long results!

 .. code:: python